2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ### What is the difference between a community and a meet-up?

-Although, in the Bitcoin ecosystem, there is no specific definition for these two terms, a community can be seen as the aggregation of several individuals who share a common passion(s) and communicate together more or less regularly.
+Although there is no specific definition for these two terms in the Bitcoin ecosystem, a community can be seen as the aggregation of several individuals who share a common passion(s) and communicate with each other more or less regularly.

 In parallel, a meet-up is an event organized by (and for) this community, with a specific goal in mind.
 It is usually held once the associated community has been created.